ElbeWho/MicroWorld/README.md

 # MicroWorld
-In this repository we brought together most popular singularity solutions of Stokes’ equation and created a program that can plot those.
+In this repository we brought together the most popular singularity solutions of Stokes’ equation and created a program that can plot those.
 We presented the fundamental solution for free space and incompressible fluid, called Stokeslet, that is Green’s Function.
 Later on we took a closer look at its derivatives, that also satisfies our differential equation.